xriss/timecake/raspi/readme.md

 Write the pinetime.img created by these scripts to an sd card.

 Boot the pi.
-I personally prefer to plug in a network cable between my laptop and the PI.
+I personally prefer to plug in a network cable between my ubuntu laptop and the PI.
 I set the ethernet port to shared internet on my laptop ( nm-connection-editor , wired connection , ipv4 ,  method = shared to other computers ) and just use nmap to find the address the pi got assigned.